Charles E. Duross

 Partner, Securities Litigation, Enforcement and White-Collar Defense Practice Group, Morrison & Foerster, Adjunct Professor of Law

 A.B., J.D., University of Michigan

 A.B., with high distinction, J.D., cum laude, University of Michigan.
-In his capacity as a Deputy...Continue Reading
+Charles Duross heads Morrison & Foerster's global anti-corruption practice and is...Continue Reading